uma-pi1/minie/README.md

 ## MinIE Service

-Code for exposing MinIE as a service (written by [Pasquale Minervini](https://github.com/pminervini)).
+Code for exposing MinIE as a service (developed by [Pasquale Minervini](https://github.com/pminervini)).

 Start with: